osmcode/pyosmium/doc/updating_osm_data.rst

 Now you can create change files using the state::

-  pyosmium-get-changes --server <replication server> -f sequence.state -o newchange.osc.gz
+  npyosmium-get-changes --server <replication server> -f sequence.state -o newchange.osc.gz

 This downloads the latest changes from the server, saves them in the file `newchange.osc.gz` and updates your state file. `<replication server>` is the